-Summary Description

-Dinas Head/Island is a distinctive whale backed headland dividing Newport Bay from Fishguard Bay.
+Summa ary Description Dinas Head/Island is a distinctive whale backed headland dividing Newport Bay from Fishguard Bay.
 It is a sandstone headland separated from the mainland by a low narrow valley with beaches at either end, Cwm yr Eglwys and Pwllgwaelod.
 Between these beaches the headland has steep cliffs with open pasture sloping back towards the mainland.

-Key Characteristics

-- Distinctive prominent whale-backed headland dividing and containing Newport Bay and Fishguard Bay. - Conglomerate shallow seabed and currents lead to disturbed water and high wave action around headland with more sheltered waters to south especially in Newport Bay. - Sandstone 'island' divided from mainland by a glacial melt water channel, now a narrow wooded valley. - High vertical rock cliffs with very steep slopes above rising to high point at north, with tilted plateau to south. - Rocky foreshore with small beaches at each end of valley. - Large rationalised open fields on the island and smaller fields with hedgebanks on the mainland. - Small former fishing village at Cwm yr Eglwys with caravan park and Pwllgwaelod with pub and caravans now used for beach recreation and access to water for small boats including kayaks etc. - Pembrokeshire Coast path around the headland with panoramic views from high point at north of headland. - Use of water for sailing between bays and on route up Cardigan Bay and for kayaks and some fishing, mainly potting, but limited by sea conditions.
+Key Characteristics ٠ Distinctive prominent whale-backed headland dividing and containing Newport Bay and Fishguard Bay. • Conglomerate shallow seabed and currents lead to disturbed water and high wave action around headland with more sheltered waters to south especially in Newport Bay. • Sandstone 'island' divided from mainland by a glacial melt water channel, now a narrow wooded valley. • High vertical rock cliffs with very steep slopes above rising to high point at north, with tilted plateau to south. ٠ Rocky foreshore with small beaches at each end of valley. • Large rationalised open fields on the island and smaller fields with hedgebanks on the mainland. • Small former fishing village at Cwm yr Eglwys with caravan park and Pwllgwaelod with pub and caravans now used for beach recreation and access to water for small boats including kayaks etc. • Pembrokeshire Coast path around the headland with panoramic views from high point at north of headland. • Use of water for sailing between bays and on route up Cardigan Bay and for kayaks and some fishing, mainly potting, but limited by sea conditions.
+Physic al Influences The distinctive whale back geomorphology of Dinas Head rising to 142m AOD or Dinas Island (107m aod) through to the mainland is produced by a Quaternary glacial meltwater channel (Cwm yr Eglwys (Dinas) and Esgwrn Bottom GCR).

-Physical Influences

-The distinctive whale back geomorphology of Dinas Head rising to 142m AOD or Dinas Island (107m aod) through to the mainland is produced by a Quaternary glacial meltwater channel (Cwm yr Eglwys (Dinas) and Esgwrn Bottom GCR).
 The headland is composed of east-west striking Ordovician mudstones and sandstones.
 The steep rocky coast is indented by shallow coves strewn with rocks.
 The littoral zone around the headland is dominated by exposed rocky foreshore (85%), passing up into rocky coast above HWM.
 Sand beach inlets at Cwm yr Eglwys and Pwllgwaelod lie at both ends of the distinct wooded valley of the Quaternary glacial meltwater channel which 'divides' the island from the mainland.
-The headland is exposed to wind and wave erosion through hydraulic action, abrasion and attrition.

-The sea floor sediment of poorly sorted conglomerate, covering sandstones and mudstones, fans out around the headland on a shallow water (>30m), moderate slope (1-10°).
-The sea is exposed to high wind and wave stress on the west side with a disturbed wave pattern.
-Tidal currents set northeast and southwest, with drafts into the bays.
-A tidal race may form off the NE of the headland with tidal flow to the west out of the bay.
-Tidal range is ~4.8m.

-The cliffs are vegetated in parts with scrub and gorse and bracken on the steep slopes above precipitous cliffs.
-The south facing back slopes consist mainly of improved pasture with fences where hedgebanks appear to have been removed but with some low cut hedges.
-Deciduous woodland, bracken and some marsh lie in the valley between the beaches and associated with watercourses.
-A more established smaller scale field pattern with hedgebanks remains inland.
-Habitats include rocky shores with rock pools, sandy beaches, scrub, marshy grassland, maritime cliff and slope and lowland mixed deciduous woodland.
+The headland is exposed to wind and wave erosion through hydraulic action, abrasion and attrition. out arc to high northe a floor sediment of poorly sorted conglomerate, covering sandstones and mudstones, fans bund the headland on a shallow water (>30m), moderate slope (1-10°).
+The sea is exposed wind and wave stress on the west side with a disturbed wave pattern.
+Tidal currents set ast and southwest, with drafts into the bays.
+A tidal race may form off the NE of the nd with tidal flow to the west out of the bay.
+Tidal range is ~4.8m. and go consist but wit betwee more e y forms part of the West Wales Marine SAC.
+The cliffs are vegetated in parts with scrub rse and bracken on the steep slopes above precipitous cliffs.
+The south facing back slopes mainly of improved pasture with fences where hedgebanks appear to have been removed th some low cut hedges.
+Deciduous woodland, bracken and some marsh lie in the valley en the beaches and associated with watercourses.
+This is designated as Cwm Dewi SSSI.
+A stablished smaller scale field pattern with hedgebanks remains inland.
+Habitats include hores with rock pools, sandy beaches, scrub, marshy grassland, maritime cliff and slope and lowland mixed deciduous woodland.